 Q. My son suffers with rashes to poison ivy at the cottage.
 Is this an allergy?

 This is an allergy that’s quite common.
 However, it is a specific immune response and not every person who touches the plant will react.
-Repeat exposure to the plant can lead to sensitization and a lifelong allergy.
-With each contact the allergic response can become worse, leading to more severe dermatitis.
+Repeat exposure to the poison ivy can lead to sensitization and a lifelong allergy.
+With each contact the allergic response can become worse, leading to increasingly severe dermatitis.

-The allergy is not life-threatening, but can be quite uncomfortable.
+The allergy is not life-threatening, but it certainly can be quite uncomfortable.